 Start with the end in mind.
 Where are you trying to get to?
 What does success look like?
 If you’re in the wrong job or career, don’t let others tell you that that’s all you can do – that’s nonsense.
-Figure out what you like doing and what you want to do and then build your plan with that in mind.
+Figure out what you like doing and what you want to do and then build your professional growth and development plan with that in mind.

-In this new world of work, you are in charge.
+In this new world of work, you can take charge of your career.
 It is up to you to step up and find the opportunities for learning, growth and development.
-If you look around you may find these inside your organization’s HR department, or you may also find it through online training courses or even workshops in your local community.
+If you look around you may find these inside your organization’s HR department, or you may also find it through online training courses, career pathing software, or even workshops in your local community.